dwilbourne/pvcErr/docs/source/index.rst

 Keeping all the codes and all the message templates in one file makes it far easier to keep local codes and message conventions consistent in the library.
 You can name the exception data class file anything you want.
 I typically use a filename that starts with an underscore ("_") so that the file system automatically sorts it to appear at the top of the directory which is holding my exceptions.
-As an example, I have a library data class called "_TreeExceptionData", which is a library for all the exceptions that can be thrown in the course of creating and manipulating an abstract tree structure.
+As an example, I have an exception library for the exceptions that can be thrown in a pvc library for handling tree data structures.
+The exception data file is called "_TreeExceptionData".

 Creating the classes for your exceptions is now quite simple.
 In the same directory in which your exception data class lives, you create "empty exceptions" that extend base exceptions and have a very small footprint.
 You DO want to